 Can you believe the entire Residenz complex consists of 10 courtyards, 130 rooms, a church, and a theater?

-It can very well take you a day to explore everything at the Residenz.
-However, if you are short on time and have only 2 days in Munich, I highly recommend checking out the following highlights.
+It can take you a day to explore everything at the Residenz.
+However, if you are short on time and have only two days in Munich, I recommend checking out the following highlights.

-• The Renaissance Antiquarium: The Hall of Antiquities or the Antiquarium is the oldest and prettiest part of Munich Residenz.
-Opulently decorated with grotesques, paintings, and gorgeous lunettes that depict towns and makets, the Antiquarium is the most lavish Renaissance hall north of Alps.
+• The Renaissance Antiquarium: The Hall of Antiquities, or the Antiquarium, is the oldest and prettiest part of Munich Residenz.
+Opulently decorated with grotesques, paintings, and gorgeous lunettes depicting towns and markets, it is the most lavish Renaissance hall north of the Alps.

-• The Wittlesbach Treasury: Catch a glittering display of jewels, porcelain, crystals, and ivory at the Treasury.
-The royal insignia and jeweled-daggers are especially striking.
+• The Wittlesbach Treasury: The Treasury has a glittering display of jewels, porcelain, crystals, and ivory.
+The royal insignia and jeweled daggers are especially striking.

 • Cuvilles Theater: Experience the splendor of the Cuvilles Theater draped in red and gold.
 This was where Mozart performed Idomeneo for the first time in 1781.

-Day 2 of Munich 2-days itinerary: Soccer/Food/History Tour + Nymphenburg Palace
+Day 2 of Munich 2-day Itinerary: Soccer/Food/History Tour + Nymphenburg Palace

 A Bayern Munich fan at Marienplatz